 The fourth day is a breeze compared to the others.
 There is only four hours of walking from the Gadsar to the Satsar Lakes.
 Around 20 minutes before Satsar, you’ll have to check in at an Army camp.
 They’ll look at your IDs, jot down some details and move you along.
 Camp, as usual, is made next to a water source.

-Day 5 is one of the most exciting days.
+Day 5 is one of the most exciting days of the Great Lakes Kashmir trek.
 Not only do you get a gorgeous sighting of the Gangabal and Nandkol twin lakes, but you finally also camp near a lake.
 You will walk 9 km in around 6 hours to reach Nandkol Lake.
 The highest point you’ll trek up to will be Zach Pass at a height of 13,500 feet.

 The Nandkol and Gangabal (on the right) Lakes together. ~Credit: Himani Khatreja